GaneshThiru/angularPatterns/README.md

   1. [JSHint](#js-hint)
   1. [Angular Docs](#angular-docs)

-## Angular Not
+## What is not Angularjs

 ###### [Style [Y001](#style-y001)]

   1. It's not a JavaScript library.
 Because, there is no functions which we can directly call and use
-  1. It's not a DOM manipulation like jQuery
+  1. It's not a DOM manipulation library like jQuery

 ## What AngularJS is